 Understand air for a better float experience

-We pay a lot of attention to the solution temperature but really that’s easy.
-The only hard part of that is that individuals vary in their core temperature and preferences.
-In the future float solutions will be able to slowly adjust within a degree or so,
+There is always a lot of attention paid to the solution temperature, but that is actually the easy part.
+The only complication is that individuals vary slightly in their core temperature and preferences.
+In the future float solutions will be able to slowly adjust within a degree or so…

 But the air is much more complex because of humidity.

-Air can hold a lot of water vapour, not much at freezing point but it rises with temperature.
-If we had no ventilation, apart from preventing Oxygen replacement we would soon reach the level of water vapour that the air can hold at that temperature.
+Air can hold a lot of water vapour - it starts at a small amount at the freezing point but quickly increases with temperature.
+With no ventilation, the air would soon reach the maximum level of water vapour that can be held at any given temperature.

 That is 100% Relative Humidity.

-It is quite comfortable to breath 100% humidity provided the temperature is not too high but we do not want that condition.
-Any local lower temperature, such as at walls, will immediately cause water to condense out.
-Condensation is very bad news, it encourages mould growth.
+It is quite comfortable to breath 100% humidity provided the temperature is not too high, but it is still not a desirable condition.
+Any component with a lower temperature, such as the walls, will immediately cause water to condense.
+Condensation is very undesirable as it encourages mould growth.

 We want to set the air to a comfortable temperature and RH.
-There is a range of possibilities because of the trade off between the two.
-The target RH is 80% not higher because of condensation risk.
-But lower RH can be comfortable if the temperature is raised.
+There is a range of possibilities because of the relationship between the two.
+The target RH is no higher than 80%, but a lower RH can be comfortable if the temperature is raised.

-At very low RH a comfortable temperature might be higher than the water, not a good idea because it will heat the water.
+At very low RH a comfortable temperature might be higher than the water, which should be avoided because it will then heat the water.

 So there is a range of comfort values.

-The hot panels can be electrically heated, flat , metal wall mounted panels.
-That is the cheapest solution and recommended at the rate of 2 KW for most open float rooms.
-It can be one or two or three panels depending on the room space and although the power is useful to heat from cold, at steady state the air heat power will be much less because the water contributes so much.
+The most economical solution is to have hot panels that are electrically heated, flat , metal wall mounted panels.
+It is recommended to have a rate of 2 KW for most open float rooms.
+It can be one to three panels depending on the room space, and although the power required to heat from cold is high, once it is at a constant temperature the energy requirements are much lower because the water contributes so much.

-But you can also choose more adventurous heaters such as hot rocks or heated mirrors or glass panels. (not mirrors you can see yourself in those cause delays!)
+There are also more adventurous heaters such as hot rocks or heated mirrors or glass panels. (not mirrors you can see yourself in -those cause delays!)